hardenize/hardenize-api-js-client/README.md

 The above example uses `async`, `await` and appropriate error handling.
 The remainder of the examples in this documentation will drop suitable error handling and ignore the `async` wrapper, for brevity.

+Not all of the Hardenize API end-points are async, or paginated, but this simple interface applies to all of the methods in this javascript library, so you don't have to differentiate.

 ### Events